The Historic Olsen Barn has been an icon for many visiting Lake Almanor and Chester, California

 History of the Olsen Barn

-The barn that is standing is the only remaining barn of three barns Peter Olsen built in the 1860’s.
+The Olsen barn is the only remaining barn of three barns Peter Olsen built in the 1860’s.
 Peter Olsen immigrated from Norway in the early 1840’s to New York.
-He made his way to the Oregon Territory, then onto Chester where be began cattle ranching in 1859.
-Peter Olsen then went into dairying as many of the local ranchers did.
+Peter Olsen his way to the Oregon Territory, then onto Chester where be began cattle ranching in 1859.
+He then then went into dairying as many of the local ranchers did.

 The Olsen Barn is not only a historical icon, but also an architectural masterpiece of the time.
-It is built with massive hand-hewed timbers and held together with hand carved wooden pegs.
+The barn is built with massive hand-hewed timbers and held together with hand carved wooden pegs.
 It has definitely stood the test of time.
-There are not many barns left that have the craftsmanship of this early method of construction.
+This is one of the few barns left that have the craftsmanship of this early method of construction.

 Significance of the Olsen Barn Property